babel/babel-test262-runner/DEBUGGING.md

 ## Known issues/Caveats

 + The test262 job compares against the previous master job.
 While this should not cause any issue, if someone were to manually trigger the master job for a relatively older commit, it will compare againt that.
 The way to resolve it would be to either land a new commit on master or rerun the master branch job for the most recent commit on master.

++ If there is an intermittent test, add it to [intermittent-tests.txt](https://github.com/babel/babel-test262-runner/blob/master/intermittent-tests.txt).